verificarlo/verificarlo/README.md

 ## Installation

 To install Verificarlo please refer to the [installation documentation](doc/01-Install.md).
+Verificarlo supports both amd64 and aarch64 architectures.

 ## Using Verificarlo through its Docker image